Rene Barrientos (boxer)

-Ireneo "Rene" Barrientos (born July 25, 1943) is a Filipino former professional boxer.
-He competed from 1962 to 1978 and held the WBC super-featherweight title in 1969.
+Ireneo "Rene" Barrientos (born February 28, 1943) is a Filipino former professional boxer.
+He competed from 1962 to 1978 and held the WBC Lightweight and Jr. Lightweight title in 1969.

 Early life

 Ireneo "Rene" Barrientos was born on July 25, 1943, in Balete, Aklan, the fourth of 10 children whose father was a policeman.
 Their father died when Barrientos was 12 years old.
-At a tender age of 15, he joined his brothers working in the farm in Cotabato.
+At a tender age of 15, he joined his brothers working in the farm in Cotabato after their migration.

 Like most boxers, Barrientos dropped out of school at age 17 due to poverty and worked as a mechanic's helper in a logging firm.
 He was promoted to the position of foreman when the company transferred its concession to Samar.